wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Description ==

-Takes submissions from Contact Form 7 plugin, saves them in the database and allows you to export the data.

-First a disclaimer: I am not the maker of Contact Form 7 or associated with it's author.

-That being said, I think Contact Form 7 is great...except for one thing.
-It does not save its information to the database.
+Saves form submissions to the database that come from Contact Form 7 (CF7) plugin and/or Fast Secure Contact Form (FSCF) plugin.

+CF7 and FSCF are great plugins but but were lacking one thing...the ability to save the form data to the database.
 And if you get a lot of form submissions, then you end up sorting through a lot of email.

-Fortunately, the author of CF7 created a hook.
-So I wrote a plugin that hooks into CF7 and saves all of its form submissions to the database.
-You need to have both CF7 and this plugin installed and activated.
+This plugin-to-a-plugin provides that functionality.

+You will need to have CF7 and/or FSCF installed along with this plugin.
 This plugin also puts a menu item in the Administration Plugins menu where you can see the data in the database.
 You can also use the [cf7db-table] shortcode to display the data on a non-admin page on your site.

+Disclaimer: I am not the maker of Contact Form 7 nor Fast Secure Contact Form and am not associated with the development of those plugins.

 == Installation ==

+1. Your WordPress site must be running PHP5 or better.
+This plugin will fail to activate if your site is running PHP4.
-1. Be sure that Contact Form 7 is installed and activated (this is an extension to it)
+1. Be sure that Contact Form 7 and/or Fast Secure Contact Form is installed and activated (this is an extension to them)
 1. Import contact-form-7-db.zip via the 'Plugins' menu in WordPress
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Adds an Admin menu item for seeing the stored data under "Contact" -> "Database"